Top 11 Free Web Hosting Control Panels (cPanel Alternatives)

 Hostia Control Panel Open Source Hosting Control Panels

-HestiaCP is a powerful, lightweight, and open-source web hosting control panel built for simplicity and performance.
+Hesiacp is a powerful, light and open source web hosting control panel and it is designed for simplicity and performance.
 It is a fork of the popular VestaCP, offering a modern interface and additional security features.

 Key Features of HestiaCP

-• Multi-Domain Support: Manage multiple domains, subdomains, and DNS records.
+• Multi Domain Support: It support to manage several domains, subdoman and DNS records.

-• Web Server Management: Supports NGINX, Apache, and PHP-FPM for flexible configurations.
+• Web Server Management: It support NGINX, Apache and PHP-FPM for flexible configuration.

-• Database Management: Manage MySQL and PostgreSQL databases.
+• Database Management: It support MySQL and PostgreSQL databases.

-• SSL Management: Free Let’s Encrypt SSL certificates with automatic renewal.
+• SSL Management: Its offer Free Let’s Encrypt SSL certificate and automatic renewal.

-• Backup and Restore: Built-in backup system for websites, databases, and configuration files.
+• Backup and Restore: Its offer Built in backup system for websites, databases, and configuration files.

-• Security Features: Built-in firewall with Fail2Ban support and IP blocking.
+• Security Features: Fail2ban support and ip blocked firewalls.

-• Multi-PHP Support: Allows running different PHP versions per domain.
+• Multi-PHP Support: Its allows to run various PHP versions per domain.

-• Comprehensive Features: Covers web, database, and email management.
+• Extensive features: Cover the web, database and email management.

-• Customizable: Easily extend functionality with shell commands and configuration tweaks.
+• Easily expand functionality with shell command and configuration twics.

 Cons

-• Limited Community Support: Smaller community compared to cPanel or Plesk.
+• Cmaller community compared to cpanel or Plesk.

-• Less Polished Interface: UI may feel less modern compared to some competitors.
+• UI may feel less modern than some contestants.

-• No Windows Support: Available only for Linux-based systems.
+• It is only available for Linux-based systems.

 Supported Operating Systems